It’s been a while since I posted a recipe and I just made this dish, so I thought I’d share.

-Disclaimer: This is ain’t a healthy, low fat dish.
+Disclaimer: This ain’t a healthy, low fat dish.

 But if DELICIOUS is what you’re after, keep reading!

 The original recipe for this dish is here, but I found it entirely too sweet when I made it the first time.
-I also excluded the marshmallows and pecans, and substituted cream for the evaporated milk.
+I also excluded the marshmallows and pecans.
 And I added a little vanilla.